ddc-java-10/android-project-proposal-jeremybrown505/docs/index.md

 ## Functionality

-* The ability to set up a unique username and password, as well as tying that into a cell phone number, and possibly setting up two factor authentication.
+* The ability to set up a unique username and password, as well as tying that into a cell phone number, and possibly setting up two-factor authentication.

 * Access live market data.